Reading Time: 50 Minutes

 “I have an international license,” Harry murmured as Dumbledore and surprisingly Ron Weasley helped him to his feet.
 “Thanks Ron.”

-Hermione watched the three of them disappear down up the short set of stairs leading to Harry’s private quarters, flustered and unsure what to do with herself.
+Hermione watched the three of them disappear up the short set of stairs leading to Harry’s private quarters, flustered and unsure what to do with herself.
 She turned to her Head of House and found the older woman looking at her with amusement.

 Minerva smiled.
 “Not what you expected then?”